Quality Week: 5 days for engineers to solve the things that annoy them most

 Challenge: Sections of Rippling’s codebase grew complex, creating technical debt and making code less predictable.

-Solution: Integrated Radon for checking cyclomatic complexity in pull requests and generating a report on GitHub.
+Solution: The team integrated Radon for checking cyclomatic complexity in pull requests and generated a report on GitHub.

 Outcome: Auto-generated pull request reports on GitHub will now help engineers proactively address quality issues while writing code.